Frequently Asked Questions (FAQ)

 The fiscal year for Artists of Minnesota (AOM) runs from January through December.
 Membership dues are $25/year.
 AOM welcomes painters and sculptors of all levels.

-Artists of Minnesota holds one event per year called The Spring Show.
-This weekend show is held in different locations throughout the state.
+Artists of Minnesota holds one event per year called The Spring Conference.
+This weekend conference is held in different locations throughout the state.

 We gather as fellow artists of all skill levels and artistic experience from different communities around the State.
 It is a wonderful opportunity to: 1. display art for our fellow members and the public; 2. learn from artist demos; 3. find out what’s going on from groups in other parts of the state; 4. meet with old friends and make new ones.
 Many other social and learning opportunities complete the event.

-For the Show, members are encouraged to submit two pieces of art for display and for judging.
+For the Conference members are encouraged to submit two pieces of art for exhibit and for judging.
 Your paintings can be entered within several different medium categories.
-Categories may be divided by skill level, such as beginner, intermediate, and advanced.
-The art is judged (but not juried to enter) and ribbons are awarded for each category and level, depending upon the number of entries.
+The art is judged (but not juried to enter) and ribbons are awarded for each category.

-On Saturday the show is open to members and the public who both have the chance to vote for their favorite art work.
+On Saturday the art exhibit is open to members and the public who both have the chance to vote for their favorite art work.
 During unscheduled time, you can view art displayed and have the opportunity to catch up with old friends and meet other artists to discuss shared interests and techniques.
-As part of the show we offer educational opportunities including art demonstrations by artists.
+As part of the conference we offer educational opportunities including art demonstrations by artists.
 There is a membership meeting to discuss issues and interests important to the AOM.
+An Art Activity is offered and members can create artwork for a local cause.
 Local tours may be available Saturday afternoon.
 A banquet is held Saturday evening during which the judge presents the awards.
-Sunday offers time for the show judge’s demonstration and the opportunity for the judge to offer personal critiques of entered art for those interested (time permitting).
+Sunday offers time for the exhibit judge’s demonstration and the opportunity for the judge to offer personal critiques of entered art for those interested (time permitting).
 It is a fun and learning filled weekend!

-Attending and participating in the Spring Show requires a registration fee, see below.
-The Annual Membership dues alone does not allow access to demonstrations, or to enter artwork for display, judging, or critique at the Spring Show.
+Attending and participating in the Spring Conference requires a registration fee, see below.
+The Annual Membership dues alone does not allow access to demonstrations, or to enter artwork for display, judging, or critique at the Spring Conference.
 Attending just the membership meeting IS open to all paid members.

 Display your Artwork.
 As a member you have the opportunity to display a sample of your artwork free on our website.